The second largest country in world (by size) has plenty of landmarks and wonders to offer.

 - Mazinaw Lake pictographs - Bon Echo Provincial Park, Ontario.
 Up to 100 m high cliff rising from south-eastern shore of Mazinaw Lake.
 Over 260 pictographs - rock paintings.

 - Petroglyph Provincial Park - British Columbia.
 Site with numerous rock art monuments, includes cup and ring marks.

 - Petroglyphs Provincial Park - Ontario.
 The richest collection of ancient petroglyphs in Ontario.
 Drawings depict shamans, animals and possily the Great Spirit.
-Created possibly in 900 - 1400 AD, most likely by Algonkian people.
+It is possible that these petroglyphs were created as early as in 900 - 1400 AD, most likely by Algonkian people.